crash-g/shakemon/README.md

   if available, in order to work around the rate limit
 - Telemetry relies on simple logs and could benefit from a more structured solution
+- The Docker image is very large and there are various ways to optimize it